Resources: Healthcare Workforce

 Supports Historically Black Colleges and Universities (HBCUs) in efforts to increase the number of racial and ethnic minority students entering behavioral health fields, including careers related to the treatment of substance use disorder (SUDs) and co-occurring mental health disorders (COD).
 Helps students discover and access behavioral health as an area of study and behavioral health career opportunities.
 Raises awareness of inequities and health disparities among minority and marginalized communities affected by substance use and mental illness.

 Provides information, resources, and eligibility criteria to obtain free training to provide medications for opioid use disorder (MOUD) for eligible clinicians working to address the opioid epidemic.
-Providers who complete the MOUD training may receive priority consideration when applying to the NHSC Substance Use Disorder Workforce Loan Repayment Program or NHSC Rural Community Loan Repayment Program.
+Providers who complete the MOUD training may receive priority consideration when applying to the National Health Service Corps (NHSC) Substance Use Disorder Workforce Loan Repayment Program or NHSC Rural Community Loan Repayment Program.

 Provides information on multiple grants and programs to support the development and education of the health workforce to meet the needs of rural, underserved, and other vulnerable populations.
 Covers funding opportunities for workforce, including scholarship and loan repayment programs, in the areas of behavioral health, primary care, nursing, oral health, geriatrics, and public health.